Table of contents

 How do Webhooks work?

 Webhooks also allow you to set up automation so that events on one platform can automatically trigger actions on another.
-For example, when a customer places an order in an online store, the system can automatically send a webhook to the owner’s app.
-This app informs the owner of the new order and sends an instant confirmation to the customer.
-This process is fully automated, minimizing human intervention and making the entire process smoother and faster.
+For example, when a customer places an order in an online store, the system can automatically send a webhook to the owner's app.
+This app informs the owner of the new order and immediately sends a confirmation to the customer.
+This process is fully automated, minimizing human intervention and making the whole process smoother and faster.

 How webhooks work